LP Gas Concerns > Disposal

 The reason behind the requirements

 Most of our requirements are based on National Fire Protection Association standard 58 (NFPA 58), the LP-Gas Code.
 There is a requirement there that all new cylinders of propane capacities from 4 to 40 pounds must have an overfill prevention device (OPD).
-This has been in effect for a couple of years.
+This has been in effect since 1998.

 There is also a requirement that no cylinder in the same size range may be filled after March 31, 2002, if it does not have an OPD.
 Therefore, many cylinders became obsolete on April 1, 2002.